San Carlos Seminary: Move to Makati

-The construction of the new building of the San Carlos Graduate School of Theology and the Archbishop Gabriel M. Reyes Memorial Library began in 1985, and they were completed and blessed by Cardinal Sin and Cebu Archbishop Ricardo Cardinal Vidal on June 29, 1987.
+The construction of the new building of the San Carlos Graduate School of Theology and the Archbishop Gabriel M. Reyes Memorial Library began in 1985, and they were completed and blessed by Cardinal Sin and Cardinal Ricardo Vidal, Archbishop of Cebu, on June 29, 1987.
 In that same year, the two-winged edifice for the Holy Apostles Senior Seminary (HASS) and the San Lorenzo Ruiz Lay Formation Center (or LayForce) was constructed.
 The Lorenzo Mission Institute (LMI), aimed at forming priestly candidates for the missions to the Chinese communities was built in 1989.
 In 1990, Bahay-Pari, a house for priests, was put up for the ongoing formation, physical rest and spiritual rejuvenation for the Manila clergy.
 On March 13, 1995, the cornerstone of Holy Apostles Senior Seminary was laid to give way to the full-swing formation of the laity at the Layforce Building.

-When Bishop Luis Antonio G. Tagle became Archbishop of Manila in 2011, he continued the vision of his predecessor Cardinal Rosales, to uplift and deepen the formation program of the seminarians through regular pastoral and theological updating and strengthening the seminary's thrust in human formation of the seminarians.
+When Bishop of Imus Luis Antonio G. Tagle became Archbishop of Manila in 2011, he continued the vision of his predecessor Cardinal Rosales, to uplift and deepen the formation program of the seminarians through regular pastoral and theological updating and strengthening the seminary's thrust in human formation of the seminarians.

 Some of the historic events that took place in San Carlos Seminary were the following: the Second Plenary Council of the Philippines (January 20 to February 17, 1991); the Sixth Plenary Assembly of the Federation of Asian Bishops' Conferences (January 10–19, 1995); the visit of Pope John Paul II (January 15, 1995); the National Pastoral Consultation on Church Renewal (January 20–27, 2001); and the Second National Rural Congress (July 7–8, 2008).

-Through the years, the seminary has produced many dedicated and zealous men who have served for the mission of the Church.
-Some of San Carlos Seminary's distinguished alumni are Gomburza priests Mariano Gómez and Jacinto Zamora, priest-martyrs executed by the Spanish government for supposed involvement in the 1872 Cavite Mutiny and thus inspired the Revolution; Cardinal Rufino Santos; AND Ricardo Vidal, Cardinal Archbishop of Cebu.
+Through the years, the seminary has produced many dedicated and zealous men who have served for the mission of the church.
+Some of San Carlos Seminary's distinguished alumni include the Gomburza priests Mariano Gómez and Jacinto Zamora, priest-martyrs executed by the Spanish government for supposed involvement in the 1872 Cavite Mutiny and thus inspired the Revolution; Cardinal Rufino Santos; and Cardinal Ricardo Vidal, Archbishop of Cebu.

-The seminary is considered a national architectural heritage, since its architect during the building construction of 1951 to 1952 is Juan Nakpil, National Artist for Architecture.
+The seminary is considered a national heritage structure, as it was designed by Juan Nakpil, National Artist for Architecture.

+Priest-formators of San Carlos Seminary

+There are eleven priests of the Archdiocese of Manila that cater to the formation program of seminarians starting the School Year 2024-2025.